-So, the challenge is getting customers to equate brand-name items with quality instead of with cost.
+So, the challenge is getting customers to equate brand-name items with quality instead of cost.
 While this isn’t always easy, there are tried-and-true methods for overcoming this challenge.

 Here are three selling tips for your salespeople to follow when upselling to a luxury- or premium-brand customer:

 Take the Lead.
 If you simply ask the customer to look at a premium item, the easiest answer for them to give is How much? quickly followed by No. Both of you lose when you do this without preparing the customer.
 While they may save some money, they lose out on the value they didn’t recognize, and you miss a chance to upsell.
-Take the initiative and add some enthusiasm to get them interested in the high-end items.
+Take the initiative and increase enthusiasm to get them interested in the high-end items.
 Let them follow your lead, and use your excitement to feed their excitement.